-US – Material science and apparel company Pangaia is using carbon negative ink as an eco-friendly alternative to conventional textile printing.
+US – Material science and apparel company Pangaia is using carbon-negative ink as an eco-friendly alternative to conventional textile printing.

-Working with pollution upcycling company Graviky Labs, Pangaia is utilising the company’s Air-Ink innovation – a water-based black ink formulated using carbon-capture technology.
+Working with pollution upcycling company Graviky Labs, Pangaia is using the company’s Air-Ink innovation – a water-based black ink formulated using carbon-capture technology.
 The ink is created using an extraction process, whereby air pollution particles are transformed into different grades of inks, dispersions and coatings.
 Pangaia will use the Air-Ink for black lettering and graphics on its capsule collection of recycled cotton hoodies, t-shirts and trousers.

 We've also discovered how pollution is being used in the luxury sector, with companies such as Aether diamonds redirecting carbon to create lab-grown diamonds.